What is a Research Rationale: Definition, Process and Examples

 A well-crafted research rationale is critical for any successful research project in the humanities.
 It not only justifies the importance of your study but also helps situate your research within the broader scholarly conversation, demonstrating its originality and relevance.
 By following the steps outlined in this guide, you can write a compelling rationale that clearly articulates the value of your research.

 Embarking on a PhD journey can be challenging, but you don’t have to go through it alone.
-Our team of experts can support you through every stage, from formulating your research rationale to writing and refining your thesis.
+Our team of experts can support you through every stage, from formulating your research rationale to writing, editing & proofreading your thesis.
 Get in touch and let us help you achieve success in your academic journey.